BOB Revolution Flex 3.0 Duallie Review

 The Revolution has a thick canvas-like material on the seat and the canopy.
 It is a Poly/Dobby weave, water repellent fabric with open-cell foam padding on the seat and leg rest areas.
 It feels durable, is snag-resistant in our tests, and fits nicely on the frame.
 There is thermo-molded padding on the seat, and the stroller includes reflective accents.

 The 3.0 frame is powder-coated Chromoly/aluminum.
-It includes tight joints with no frame flexing even with weight in the seat.
-The overall stroller has a rugged and utilitarian feel to it with polymer composite wheels and pneumatic tires.
+It includes tight joints with no frame flexing, even with weight in the seat.
+The overall stroller has a rugged and utilitarian feel with polymer composite wheels and pneumatic tires.

 If you have infant twins or little ones under six months old, this is probably not the best stroller for you.
 At least right now.
 This Bob only accepts one infant car seat, so it can be challenging to manage two unless you plan to wear your baby in a carrier.
 Jogging is not advised until babies are at least 8-12 months old (as advised by the BOB user manual).
 We recommend you discuss your plans for running or off-road adventures with your child's pediatrician.
 These concerns make the Revolution a good option for children of different ages and are old enough to sit without assistance.